 - Can be easily performed at home

-- A painless procedure with minor side effects
+- A painless procedure with minor to no side effects

 - Effective for the removal of deep acne scars

-- Severe scarring, following a trauma or a surgery, can also be successfully eliminated
+- Severe scarring, following a trauma or a surgery can be successfully eliminated

-- Suitable for the treatment of skin growths like keratoses or cysts
+- Suitable for the removal of skin growths like keratoses or cysts

 - Evens out skin complexion

-- The treatment area is numbed during the procedure
+- The treated skin is numbed during the procedure

 - The procedure won’t provide a beneficial effect on deep scarring or wrinkles

-- Microdermabrasion should be performed regularly, as this is a non-invasive and non-abrasive treatment method
+- Microdermabrasion should be performed regularly, as this is a non-invasive and non-abrasive method

 - Multiple side effects, which can severely damage the skin